 Curriculum Overview

-The first summer orients students to the rigor and expectations of doctoral work and sets the stage for the core foundation courses applicable to all advanced social work practice.
-In the second year (third year for part-time students), students choose their concentration which allows a greater degree of specificity related to the professional practice.
-The concentration year (year two for full-time students and year three for part-time students) starts in the summer semester with the first course in the concentration, a colloquium, designed to orient students to the scholarship products that are essential to successfully completing the program.
-The final year of the DSW allows students to apply their knowledge and demonstrate skills through the assignments and expected outcomes of the courses.
-In contrast to the core foundation year, the concentration year outcome products are expected to be disseminated as scholarly products.
+The first semester of the DSW program orients students to the rigor and expectations of doctoral work and sets the stage for the core foundation courses applicable to all advanced social work practice.
+In the final year, students begin their concentration, allowing for greater specificity in professional practice.
+The concentration year begins in the summer semester with a colloquium course designed to orient students to the scholarship products essential to completing the program.

 Year 1